soilwise-he/SoilWise-documentation/tech/docs/technical_components/admin_console.md

 ### Overview & Scope

 The Data and Knowledge Administration Console is compiled of several dashboard pages implemented using Apache Superset technology.
 Apache Superset is an open-source data exploration and visualization platform that enables to create interactive, web-based dashboards with minimal coding.
-In SoilWise it is used to present statistics from the [Metadata Catalogue](catalogue.md), results of the [Metadata Validation](metadata_validation.md) and to provide more insights into the results published by Mission Soil projects.
+In SoilWise it is used to present statistics from the [SoilWise Finder](catalogue.md), results of the [Metadata Validation](metadata_validation.md) and to provide more insights into the results published by Mission Soil projects.
 The console is available only for authorised users.

 ### Intended Audience